 More than mortal's share of virtue unto Satyavan is given,

 Let the true maid wed her chosen, leave the rest to gracious Heaven!"

 "Rishi and preceptor holy!" so the weeping monarch prayed,

 "Heaven avert all future evils, and thy mandate is obeyed!"

-Narad wished him joy and gladness, blessed the loving youth and maid,
+Narad wished him joy and gladness, blessed the loving youth

 Forest hermits on their wedding every fervent blessing laid.